Dallas Workers' Compensation Physicians: Leg & Knee Injuries

 At Work Injury MD, our board-certified doctor works alongside a team of experienced medical professionals to help Dallas area workers and federal employees recover and find wellbeing after an on-the-job injury.
 Our full-service medical clinic offers everything that a patient needs, from consultations and diagnostic tests to physical therapy and a pain management program.
 Everything we do for our patients is in a light of thoughtfulness, care, and compassion, and since all of our patients are injured workers, we are specially qualified to give you the support you need from your medical team as you seek workers’ compensation.

-Whether you are looking for a second opinion or more information after seeing a company doctor, we are here for you.
+Whether you are looking for a second opinion or more information after seeing a company doctor, our compassionate Dallas workers’ compensation physicians are here for you.
 Call us today to ask a question or to request a consultation.

 Common On-The-Job Leg & Knee Injuries In Dallas

 The knee is one of the most complex and hard-working joints in the body, and the legs literally carry your weight as you make your way through the day.
-It is no surprise that these two areas are susceptible to a wide range of injuries – anything from mild injuries that may heal on their own, to serious injuries that may have permanent consequences.
+It is no surprise that these two areas are susceptible to a wide range of injuries – anything from mild ones that may heal on their own, to more serious ones that may have permanent consequences.